Click here for a quick overview of Polaris.

 - To build and run tests.
 Make sure Docker is running, as the integration tests depend on it../gradlew assemble

-- To skip tests../gradlew test
+- To skip tests../gradlew check

 - To connect from Spark SQL.
 Here are some example commands to run in the Spark SQL shell:create database db1; show databases; create table db1.table1 (id int, name string); insert into db1.table1 values (1, 'a'); select * from db1.table1;